ggerganov/ggml/docs/gguf.md

   - `falcon`
   - `rwkv`
 - **`general.quantization_version: u32`**: version of quantization scheme

+#### General metadata

+- `general.name`: The name of the model.
+This should be a human-readable name that can be used to identify the model.
+It should be unique within the community that the model is defined in.
+- `general.author`: The author of the model.
+- `general.url`: URL to the model's homepage.
+This can be a GitHub repo, a paper, etc.
+- `general.description: string`: free-form description of the model including anything that isn't covered by the other fields
 - `general.file_type: string`: type of the majority of the tensors in the file.
 This shouldn't have any semantic meaning and should be purely informational, hence the use of `string`.
 - `general.license: string`: SPDX license of the model

-- `general.description: string`: free-form description of the model including anything that isn't covered by the other fields
+#### Source metadata

+Information about where this model came from.
+This is useful for tracking the provenance of the model, and for finding the original source if the model is modified.
+For a model that was converted from GGML, for example, these keys would point to the model that was converted from.

 - `general.source.url: string`: URL to the source of the model.
 Can be a GitHub repo, a paper, etc.
 - `general.source.huggingface.repository: string`: Hugging Face model repository that this model is either hosted on or based on